ch00226855/CMP168Summer2021/Week2Day1_chp10.md

 - An abstract method is denoted by the keyword `abstract` in front of the method signature.
 Ex: `abstract double computeArea();`
 - A **concrete class** is a class that is not abstract, and hence can be instantiated.

+**Why do we need abstract classes?**
+- Force its subclasses to implement certain behavior.
+- Allow methods to use abstract parameters.

 ### Syntax

 ![](https://i.stack.imgur.com/GDPOs.png)